6 Managed Print Services Benefits for SMBs

 When you use a managed print service, your provider will know when you’re running low on supplies and when you need service.
 Managers with a digital monitoring solution can proactively check when a printer is slow on refills —of toner for example —to plan for deliveries.

 Each employee’s printing habits cost a company an average of $725 per year, which could account for 5-15 percent of total business costs.

 When a printer breaks or malfunctions, on-site service is provided and covered by the MPS provider.

 You also get the advantage of being able to track your expenditures in a more efficient and organized manner.
 MPS providers with monitoring software can give you a detailed bill every payment cycle.
 Therefore, expect transparency from a qualified MPS provider.

 It’s often the case that businesses are simply unaware of the printing expenditures because they’ve never had the means to monitor them.

 This leads to costs gradually building up over a long period of time, becoming a constant drain on resources.

 What if an organization is spending well above what they need to?
-What if, with some help, they could implement strategies to reduce that spending and then keep it at a suitable level for the future?
+What if, with some help, they could implement strategies to reduce their print spend and then keep it at a suitable level for the future?

-The fact of the matter is that the vast majority of companies don’t know the answer to these important questions because they do not monitor their printing habits.
+The fact of the matter is that most companies don’t know the answer to these important questions because they do not monitor their printing habits.